edbrad/vm-bl-status/README.md

 ![vm-bl-status diagram](./images/vm-bl-status_server.PNG)

+The source code and documentation version control for this project is maintained using Git and stored a GitHub repository.

 ## Server OS (Ubuntu Linux) Installation & Configuration
 The system is hosted on a Virtual Machine *[VMWare]*.
 The Server Operating System is **Ubuntu 16.04 LTS**, a widely-used and freely available Linux Operating system distribution.
 A link to the installer image (ISO) is available here: https://www.ubuntu.com/download/server